Natural Hair Care

 Shea butter is composed of different types of fatty acids and they are great for hair products to coat, condition, and protect the hair shaft without dulling or weighing it down.

-Unrefined shea butter has essential vitamin A, vitamin E, phytonutrients and healing fats to help with the health of the hair and scalp.
+Unrefined shea butter has essential vitamin A, vitamin E, phytonutrients, and healing fats to help with the health of the hair and scalp.

 Shea butter can be applied to both the hair and scalp.
-If your scalp is dry, irritated or flaky, shea butter may provide critical moisture and help to heal a variety of skin and scalp conditions.
+If your scalp is dry, irritated, or flaky, shea butter may provide critical moisture and help to heal a variety of skin and scalp conditions.

 A healthy scalp is essential to maximize hair growth.
 Shea butter can also be applied to the hair to moisturize the individual strands, reducing dryness, frizz, and breakage.